d1manpro/d1manpro/README.md

 ## 🚀 About Me

-I'm 17 years old.
-I'm a DevOps and GoLang T-shaped developer.
+I'm **17** years old.
+I'm a **DevOps** and **GoLang** T-shaped developer.
 I have strong Linux skills — I manage several servers and use it on my PC.
-I create Telegram and Discord bots, as well as other programs in GoLang and Python.
+I create Chat-bots, Backend-API, as well as other programs in GoLang and Python.
 I'm a co-owner of the hosting [Qniks Universal](https://qniks.me).
 You can contact me via Telegram!

 ## 🔧 Tech Stack